HippyScript/dashing/README.md

 - Netstat
 - Samba
 - Sudo access for the http server to netstat, smbstatus and df via the sudoers file
+- Write access for the http server to the res/apps directory